AUTeddy/Godot-Event-Bridge-Official/docs/DEVELOPER_GUIDE.md

-# EventBridge Developer Guide — Using the EventDock (Godot 4)
+# EventBridge Guide — Using the EventDock

 This guide shows you how to **configure, generate, and use events** with the **EventDock** after installing the EventBridge plugin.
 We assume you already have a **server build running** and can connect clients.